brutus64/dist_system/README.md

-# Distributed System from MIT, Labs and Notes Done by Me
+# Distributed System from MIT (reference spring 2025), Labs and Notes Done by Me

 I am not a student of MIT, I'm doing this for my own fun, interest, and learning.